Citrix Virtual Apps and Desktops

 There are various reasons that the image preparation stage can fail.
 A failure message similar to the following appears: Image Preparation Office Rearm Failed.

-These failures are discussed below.
+These failures are discussed in the following sections.

 Enable DHCP

 These failure cases are caused by network cards that do not support static IP addresses.
 For example, earlier versions of Dell SonicWall network cards.
 The operation failed as a SonicWall card is a firewall network card, so setting the card to DHCP makes no sense as that only supports DHCP.
 This was fixed later versions of Citrix Virtual Apps and Desktops.
-However, if it is seen on other types of network cards it should be reported to Citrix via the forums or your support contact.
+However, if it is seen on other types of network cards it must be reported to Citrix via the forums or your support contact.

 Note: